 A noisy exhaust fan can indicate a more serious safety issue.
 So, if neither of the above potential solutions eliminates the noise, contact the manufacturer for guidance on this critical electrical fire safety issue.

 When you need to install fans in New Jersey, contact DK Electrical Solutions.
 Our company is licensed, insured, and we provide free on-site estimates.
 We offer same-day service for many minor installations.
 Plus, you’ll never be surprised by your bill because we stick behind our up-front pricing.
 We are master-level electricians who will get the work done right the first time around.

-Your On-Time Electrician in New Jersey
+Master Electrician in South Jersey

 At DK Electrical Solutions, we provide high-quality work and excellent customer service.
 We care about your safety and comfort.
 Our electricians at DK Electrical Solutions are highly skilled, licensed, and trained to handle electrical installation or replacement.
 Every month we offer coupons to our customers and you could use them at any time.
 We also offer financing options for large electrical jobs with 0% interest for qualified customers.